DaiwaCagney/Bash/README.md

 Ctrl + D 🡪 logout 🡪 exit the shell

-jobs  # list stopped jobs
+jobs  🡪 list stopped jobs

-fg # resume in the Foreground
+fg 🡪 resume in the Foreground

-fg %1 # resume the number 1 job, otherwise last one
+fg %1 🡪 resume the number 1 job, otherwise last one

-bg # resume in the Background
+bg 🡪 resume in the Background

-find . -name "*.java" & # & 🡪 start a job in Background
+find . -name "*.java" & 🡪 & start a job in Background

-disown %2 # keeps running in the background even after the shell exits
+disown %2 🡪 keeps running in the background even after the shell exits

-kill %1 # kill a job we don’t need
+kill %1 🡪 kill a job we don’t need

-nohup script.sh > script.log 2>&1 & # nohup run a command immune to hangups
+nohup script.sh > script.log 2>&1 & 🡪 nohup run a command immune to hangups

+crontab -l

 # View File
 less +F /etc/ssh/ssh_config 🡪 watch the file contents for changes 🡪 log